drguenther/A/README.md

 PLA
 =

-Programming Language A, the software has moved to
+Programming Language A, the software has moved to [Alanguage PLA](https://github.com/ALANGUAGE/pla).
 This rest as private repository.